ArmaanjeetSandhu/knapsnack/README.md

 # Goal - $i^{th}$ : The Meal Planner

-Goal - $i^{th}$ utlizes linear programming to optimize dietary plans based on goals defined by you.
-It adjusts the quantity of food items available for your consumption to meet macronutrient requirements while minimizing the total cost of the diet.
+Goal - $i^{th}$ is a Python-based tool that uses linear programming to create personalized, cost-effective meal plans while meeting specific nutritional requirements.
+It takes into account both macronutrients (proteins, carbohydrates, fats) and micronutrients (vitamins, minerals) to ensure a balanced diet tailored to your age, gender, and health goals.

 **Activity Multiplier Guide:**